MW 8x15 / N38 - neodymium magnet

 - They have exceptionally high magnetic induction on the surface of the magnet,

-- Significant importance in modern technologies – find application in hard drives, electric motors, medical devices and other advanced devices.
+- Significant importance in modern technologies – find application in computer drives, electric motors, medical apparatus or other highly developed apparatuses.

 Disadvantages of neodymium magnets:

-- Possible danger arising from small pieces of magnets can be dangerous, in case of ingestion, which becomes significant in the context of child safety.
-Additionally, small elements of these magnets have the potential to complicate diagnosis when they are in the body.
+- Possible danger arising from small pieces of magnets pose a threat, if swallowed, which is particularly important in the context of children's health.
+Furthermore, miniscule components of these devices are able to complicate diagnosis when they are in the body.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.